feathersjs-ecosystem/batch-loader/docs/index.md

 <!--- Usage --------------------------------------------------------------------------------------->
 <h2 id="Usage">Usage</h2>

-Feathers-dataloader exports 5 classes.
 The easiest way to use feathers-datalaoader is to use the `AppLoader`.
 This is a high level class that configures and caches the lower level classes on the fly with common defaults and best practices.

 ```js
 npm install --save feathers-dataloader